 What’s the fiber content of different apple varieties?

 There are literately thousands of apple varieties worldwide.
-But, most apple varieties have about 2.4 g of fiber per 100g.
-Common apple varieties have:
+However, most apple varieties have about 2.4 grams of fiber per 100g.
+The fiber content (grams per 100g) of common apple varieties is: